aws-samples/serverless-patterns/appsync-bedrock-streaming-sam/README.md

 ## How it works

-This template creates an AWS AppSync API along with a AWS Lambda function.
-The API exposes a mutation that can be called and will trigger an async lambda function invocation (thus bypassing the 30s timeout of AppSync) that will call Anthropic Claude V3 Haiku through Amazon Bedrock and stream the response back to the end user through an AppSync subscription.
+This template creates an AWS AppSync API along with an AWS Lambda function.
+The API exposes a mutation that will asynchronously invoke a Lambda function, thus bypassing the 30s timeout of AppSync, to call Anthropic Claude V3 Haiku through Amazon Bedrock and stream the response back to the end user through an AppSync subscription.

 ## Testing

-The easiest way to test the AppSync API is with the AppSync console at https://console.aws.amazon.com/appsync/home#/apis (change to your appropriate region)
+The easiest way to test the AppSync API is with the [AppSync console](https://console.aws.amazon.com/appsync/home#/apis).
+Ensure you select the same region where you deployed this pattern.

-1. Click on the API you created (it should be named `BedrockAppSyncApi`) and visit the Queries tab
+1. Select the API you created, named `BedrockAppSyncApi`, then choose the Queries from the navigation pane.
-2. Subscribe to `onMessage` as follows
+2. Subscribe to `onMessage` as follows.
   ```graphql
   subscription MySubscription {
     onMessage (chatId: "test") {